Skip to main content

 • All of the above

-When it changes "Let's meet" to "Let's meat," that's either comedy or an invitation to dinner.
+This is digital age divination.
+Eris speaks through algorithms.
+When autocorrect changes “I'm fine” to “I'm done,” that's prophecy.
+When it changes “Let's meet” to “Let's meat,” that's either comedy or an invitation to dinner.
 Both are valid.

+Keep the glitch when the glitch is the feature.
+Something broke in your system.
+A bug.
+An error.
+A malfunction.
 But the broken thing did something interesting.
 Something useful.
 Something you wouldn't have thought to program intentionally.
+Now you want to keep it.

+This is the essence of chaos: the unintended consequence that's better than the intended one.
 All innovation is glitches that became features.
 All jazz is mistakes that became melodies.
 All evolution is mutations that became advantages.

 The glitch-as-feature is Eris's love language.